briankoser/sfc-listeners-guide/episodes/0219-the-council-of-nerdcea-convenes-and-other-news.md

 Matt traded Andrew Luck, Marshawn Lynch, Golden Tate, and Dez Bryant to Ben Avery for Peyton Manning, who went on to have one of the best fantasy seasons ever.

-Dr. Jayce predicts that hte Patriots will win Super Bowl over Seahawks by 4.
+Dr. Jayce predicts that the Patriots will win Super Bowl over the Seahawks by 4.

 What the Frodo: George R. R. Martin's next book will contain a controversial chapter